DmitryDenshchikov/task-creator/README.md

-### This project was created for the article [Combine multiple Testcontainers’ wait strategies](https://medium.com/@HereAndBeyond/combine-multiple-testcontainers-wait-strategies-80efaaaa4d6c)
+### This project was created for the article [Combine multiple Testcontainers wait strategies](https://dmitrydenshchikov.github.io/jekyll/update/2024/12/01/combine-multiple-testcontainers-wait-strategies.html)